apache/nuttx/configs/olimex-lpc-h3131/README.txt

 are the steps that I use for loading new code into the LPC-H3131:

 - Create the bootloader binary, nuttx.lpc, as described above.
+- With the power off, set the boot jumpers to enable booting from UART.
+  The boot jumpers are the block of three jumper just in-board from the JTAG connector; Jumper pair 1-2 is the pair furthest from the JTAG
+  connector:

+    1-2: Closed
+    3-4: Closed
+    5-6: Open

 - Connected the LPC-H3131 using the FTDI USB port (not the lpc3131 USB port) This will power up the LPC-H3131 and start the bootloader.
 - Start a terminal emulator (such as TeraTerm) at 115200 8NI.